 As the Digital Asset Management Los Angeles conference gets underway this week (#damla) there will be plenty of chatter about the best ways to organise digital content.
-And there will be an increasing focus on video.
+And there will be an increasing focus on video and Cloud Solutions.

 So you would think with everyone talking about the golden age of TV that Hollywood and the Studios are expanding at breakneck speed.
 So why don’t we read about zillions of people rushing to California to join the video revolution?

 Because it is not all happening in Hollywood.
 Sure, the main studios and big names are making more content, but the real revolution is happening down the street and around the corner.

 The real revolution is among the New Generation of broadcasters – enterprises.
 Businesses are now making more video in a day than Hollywood creates in a year.
 And it’s growing exponentially.

 The amazing is – they are doing it without all the systems and machinery that traditional broadcasters use.
 Despite not having access to vast resources of a Studio, they are turning out content at a rapid rate.
 And the reason they make more content than Hollywood is that there are simply more of them – millions of business create video content whereas there are only a handful of Hollywood studios.

 And they are redefining workflows.
 Because they are making do with a fraction of the budget and a fraction of the skillset; they are changing many of the traditional production and post-production techniques.
 They are driving change.
 And they are finding new and imaginative ways to create content and reduce the roadblocks that hamper quick and efficient video content creation.

 The most obvious change has been the migration to cloud technologies.

 Cloud solutions allow the New Generation of broadcasters to scale and integrate technologies and services without having to leave the comfort of their desks.